mpampuch/new-ibex-project-template/README.md

 **Side note:** This is the best video on what conda is and how and why to use it.
 It's 3h long and very dry but it's extremely useful in order to know how to effectively stay organized before analyzing large data https://www.youtube.com/watch?v=GW9_AXz-G5s

-## Activating VSCode (Code Server)
+## Activating VSCode (code-server)

 Trying to do data science projects in your Terminal will make you go insane.
-Using Code Server (VSCode for a remote machine) will make writing code and working on a remote machine 10x easier.
+Using code-server (VSCode for a remote machine) will make writing code and working on a remote machine 10x easier.

 To activate run